helena-intel/openvino/docs/install_guides/installing-openvino-windows.md

 * Intel® Neural Compute Stick 2
 * Intel® Vision Accelerator Design with Intel® Movidius™ VPUs

-> **NOTE**: With OpenVINO™ 2020.4 release, Intel® Movidius™ Neural Compute Stick is no longer supported.
+> **NOTE**: Since the OpenVINO™ 2020.4 release, Intel® Movidius™ Neural Compute Stick is not supported.

-**Processor Notes:**
+**Processor Notes**

 - Processor graphics are not included in all processors.
-See [Processors specifications](https://ark.intel.com/#@Processors) for information about your processor.
+See [Product Specifications](https://ark.intel.com/) for information about your processor.
-- A chipset that supports processor graphics is required if you're using an Intel Xeon processor.
-See [Chipset specifications](https://ark.intel.com/#@Chipsets) for information about your chipset.

 **Operating System**

-- Microsoft Windows\* 10 64-bit
+- Microsoft Windows* 10, 64-bit

 **Software**
 - [Microsoft Visual Studio* with C++ **2019 or 2017** with MSBuild](http://visualstudio.microsoft.com/downloads/)